wangsyTHU/wangsyTHU.github.io/_pages/about.md

 My research focuses on AI, optimization algorithms, and their applications in the operation and control of energy systems.
 Currently, I am developing AI-powered, data-driven solutions to address the challenges of integrating high renewable generation in power systems amid the energy sector's transition to decarbonization.

-I received the Tsinghua University Jiang Nanxiang Principal Scholarship in 2023, one of the top 3 scholarships at Tsinghua University, granted to 20 individuals from the 42k graduate students annually.

 ## Education
 * 2019-2024(Exp.), Ph.D. in Electrical Engineering, Tsinghua University